cecid/hermes-docs/docs/source/web_service_communication.rst

 Get message status
 ------------------

-The ebMS status web service is used by the application of the sending party to retrieve the status of a sent or received ebMS message respectively.
+This web service is used by the application of the sending party to retrieve the status of a delivered ebMS message.

 The message status is a two-character code indicating the progress of an ebMS message.
-The ebMS status web service provides a tracking service to monitor ebMS messages requested from Hermes.
+It provides a tracking service to monitor ebMS messages requested from Hermes.

 .. _ebms-2-0-get-status-soap: